The Campbells: Premise

 The series begins in 1832 in Scotland, during the Highland Clearances, when many families were evicted from their homes.
 This led to a surge in immigration to Canada.
-Dr. James Campbell, a widower with three children, treated the broken leg of the son of a wealthy landowner but, after a servant woman applied unsterile home remedies to the leg, the boy died of infection.
+Dr. James Campbell, a widower with three children, treated the broken leg of the son of a wealthy landowner but, after a servant woman applied unsterile folk remedies to the leg, the boy died of infection.
 Dr. Campbell was blamed for the death, and he lost his livelihood.

 The Campbells heard of Canada's need for settlers and decide to start a new life in a new land.
-Dr. Campbell sets up a medical practice, and the entire family take up farming.
+Dr. Campbell sets up a medical practice, and the entire family takes up farming as well.

 The series has been described as the "Canadian Little House on the Prairie" but producer John Delmage stated that, while The Campbells might be similar to Little House, "we don’t have as much sugar."

 Production

-The series was greenlit in 1985 with production stating in June of that year.
-Most of the episodes were shot on location at a 50-acre farm owned by the Ontario Heritage Foundation, and all clothing, furnishings, and the doctor's medical treatments, were historically accurate.
+The series was given a green light in 1985 with production stating in June of that year.
+Most of the episodes were shot on location at a fifty acre farm owned by the Ontario Heritage Foundation, and all clothing, furnishings, and the doctor's medical treatments were historically accurate.

 The premiere episode was partly filmed in Scotland, as were two episodes broadcast in 1989, when Dr. Campbell and his daughter, Emma, briefly return to their native country.